evorition/todo-list/README.md

 ---

-This little application has the following features:
+This todo list has the very basic set of features.
+You can:

-- Create separate projects and save todos in it.
+- Create, delete and switch between projects.
+- Store tasks inside each project.
-- Show todos details, mark them as completed, edit.
+- Create, edit, mark as completed or view tasks in details.
-- All todos and projects are saved in localStorage.
+- Have your projects and tasks saved even after you close the browser all thanks to localStorage.